-Wear the best quality clothes and shoes you feel comfortable in.
+Wear clothing that you feel comfortable in.
 This is important because the more comfortable you are, the less you will be affected by nerves in the interview.

 At Kent, we recommend smart-casual wear for interview.
-Other applicants will be wearing clothes with different levels of smartness ranging somewhere from smart-casual to full-on suit - so whatever you end up wearing there are likely to be people who are both smarter and less smart than you.
+Other applicants will be wearing clothes with different levels of smartness ranging from smart to formal - so whatever you end up wearing there are likely to be people who are both less smart and smarter than you.

 Keep in mind you will not be penalised for making an effort, but a ‘scruffy’ appearance may have a negative impact on the interviewer.

 What to take

 - The main University telephone number in case you need to advise us that you are running late.

 You will be advised in your interview invitation if you are required to bring or prepare any specific material for your interview or assessment, but feel free to bring any additional information in support of your application

 - Make sure you get a good night's sleep and don’t stay up all night worrying